Henri Beau: Career at the Public Archives of Canada (1915–1938)

 Beau's career in the civil service started in 1915 when he was a temporary copyist for the Paris branch of the Public Archives of Canada (now Library and Archives Canada).
 He was promoted to associate archivist in 1921, a position he held until his retirement in 1938.
 During the entire time from 1915 to 1938 he was the Archives' official painter; his duties were to document and illustrate traditional civil, military, and religious customs related to Canadian history, painting the Port of France, and depicting historical figures involved the founding of New France.
 He was based mostly in France, though he did work for a number of Canadian customers.

 Art historians and critics often consider that he cut his career short working for the Archives, as the commissions involved religious, historical and political themes, restricting and repressing the inner creativity of an artist like Beau.
-Multiple reasons can perhaps explain this decision such as the appointment of Arthur George Doughty as the Dominion Archivist, and Keeper of the Records, who Beau admired for his encouragement and his laissez-faire attitude.
+Multiple reasons can perhaps explain this decision such as the appointment of Arthur George Doughty as the Dominion Archivist, and Keeper of the Records, whom Beau admired for his encouragement and his laissez-faire attitude.

 Later career

 In 1900, he received the bronze medal at the World Fair in Paris for his painting La Dispertion des Acadiens, depicting the expulsion of the Acadians.

-Among his notable works are L'arrivée de Champlain à Québec (1903), which was hung in the council chamber of the National Assembly of Quebec in 1908.
+Among his notable works is L'arrivée de Champlain à Québec (1903), which was hung in the council chamber of the National Assembly of Quebec in 1908.
 It has since been removed to Musée des Beaux-arts de Québec.
 He also painted Les noces de Cana, which is in Notre-Dame Basilica.